evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/18-user-stories.md

 **Chapter 19 — API Contracts**

-This chapter defines the complete API surface of the Coach Portal, including REST endpoints, request and response schemas, authentication, authorization, versioning, error handling, event integration and AI service contracts.
+This chapter defines the REST APIs, GraphQL endpoints, WebSocket channels, request/response schemas, authentication requirements, versioning strategy and integration contracts used by the Nutritionist Portal and the EVOXA platform.